-I studied Creative Writing at the University of East Anglia and have been shortlisted for the Bridport, Geoff Stevens and Wivenhoe Prizes.
-I’m the author of the trilogy of novels ‘Purple’, ‘Blue’ and ‘Violet’, as well as my trans memoir ‘Heaven’s Rage’, which has been turned into a film.
+I studied Creative Writing with the University of East Anglia and have been shortlisted for the Bridport, Geoff Stevens and Wivenhoe Prizes.

 From an early age I wrote stories in my head.
 Lying awake in my bedroom, I imitated the voices of neighbours.
 My garden was an unexplored territory full of travellers’ tales and crazy adventures.
 At school I wrote wild, escapist, poetic short stories.
 When I was invited to read out a particularly heightened descriptive piece to the class, my beautiful words earned me threats and punches in the playground.
 Boys those days from the North of England were supposed to knuckle down and get a real job – writing was absurd and my fancy-pants words were girlie and stuck up.